-- 1. Understand what the service actually does i.e. what checks is it doing and what databases is it checking, if any and how often are any checks refreshed to ensure they are drawing on the most up to date information. - 2.
+- 1. Understand what the service actually does i.e. what checks is it doing and what databases is it checking, if any. - 2.
 Take a risk-based approach to relying on the service including understanding the assurance level provided and that it is appropriate to the risk. - 3.
 Understand whether the service provides levels of assurance and how these may be appropriately used in different circumstances. - 4.
-Consider whether using the service, negates the idea that all non- face to face transactions are high risk. - 5.
-Use anti-fraud, sanctions compliance and other cyber security processes to support the service. - 6.
-Engage with the service provider to ensure the practice has access to the information it may need to prove its compliance to its supervisor or to law enforcement.
+Consider whether using the service, negates the idea that all non-face to face transactions are high risk. - 5.
+Use anti-fraud and other cyber security processes to support the service. - Engage with the service provider to ensure the practice has access to the information it may need to prove its compliance to its supervisor or to law enforcement.